Neuro-iX/Tutorials/README.md

 1. Help updating Neuro-iX.github.io with your information
 2. New account to access Narval's compute nodes and Neuro-iX's Github \
   a) Create an account on GitHub and Compute Canada Database (CCDB) \
-  b) Configure your ssh connexion to Narval cluster and GitHub repository \
+  b) Configure your ssh connexion to Narval cluster and GitHub repository
-  c) Storage and file management on Narval \
-  d) Basic commands example on a Narval node
 4. Setup Miniconda, Git, Datalad and Jupyterlab on your laptop \
   a) Understand Miniconda, Git, DataLad and JupyterLab \
   b) Install Miniconda, Git, DataLad and JupyterLab \